Bromfenac Ophthalmic Solution, 0.07%, 0.09%

 3.1 Recommended Dosing

-One drop of bromfenac ophthalmic solution should be applied to the affected eye two times daily beginning 24 hours after cataract surgery and continuing through the first 2 weeks of the postoperative period.
+One drop of bromfenac ophthalmic solution should be applied to the affected eye two times daily (morning and evening) 1 day prior to surgery, the day of surgery, and 14 days postsurgery.

 3.2 Use with Other Topical Ophthalmic Medications